welteki/docs.actuated.dev/docs/index.md

     [Nick Gerace, System Initiative](https://twitter.com/search?q=%40nickgeracehacks%20actuated&src=typed_query&f=top)

-* [It is awesome to see the work of Alex Ellis with Firecracker VMs.
-They are provisioning and running Github Actions in isolated VMs in seconds (vs minutes)."
+* It is awesome to see the work of Alex Ellis with Firecracker VMs.
+They are provisioning and running GitHub Actions in isolated VMs in seconds (vs minutes)."

     [Rinat Abdullin, ML & Innovation at Trustbit](https://twitter.com/abdullin/status/1588817424958521344)